pat955/poke-tracker/README.md

 Psuedo-Pokemon game in a command-line REPL.
 It uses the [PokeApi](https://pokeapi.co/)

 ### Functionality
-* Explore regions
+* Explore areas
-* check pokemon in that region
+* Check pokemon in that region
-* Catch pokemon and name it
+* Catch pokemon and name them
 * Inspect your pokemon
+* Buy items and check inventory
+*

 ### Plans
 * Documentation